 Labrador retrievers rank as the most popular breed in the US

-Labrador retrievers rank as the most popular breed in the US - Fox29 WFLX TV, West Palm Beach, FL-news & weather For the 26th year in a row, Labrador retrievers are the most popular purebred dogs in the U.S., according to the American Kennel Club.
+Labrador retrievers rank as the most popular breed in the US - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen For the 26th year in a row, Labrador retrievers are the most popular purebred dogs in the U.S., according to the American Kennel Club.
 For the 26th consecutive year, Labrador retrievers are No.

 Add your comments below